-- 1. Red blood cells (RBCs) are the cells that carry oxygen.
-These cells: - $\,\circ\,$ Make up a little less than half of the body's total blood volume.

-- Are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
+- 1. Red blood cells are the cells that carry oxygen; they - Make up a little less than half of the body's total blood volume - Are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
 It binds with carbon dioxide (CO2) and removes it from the cells and then brings it back to the lungs.
 When a person exhales (breathes out), the CO2 is removed from the lungs. - 2.
-Platelets (the cells that help blood to clot) - $\odot$ These are small cells (one-tenth the size of RBCs). - $\odot$ They help stop bleeding from an injury or cut. - They stick to the torn surface of the vessel, clump together and plug up the bleeding site.
-They form a clot with the help of proteins, such as fibrin, and electrolytes, such as calcium. - 3.
-White blood cells (WBCs) are the cells that fight infections.
-They include: - Neutrophils and monocytes.
-These cells, called "phagocytes," ingest and destroy bacteria and fungi.
-Unlike RBCs and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - $\odot$ Eosinophils and basophils.
+Platelets are cells that help blood clot; they - Are small cells (one-tenth the size of red blood cells) - Help stop bleeding from an injury or cut - Stick to the torn surface of the vessel, clump together and plug up the bleeding site.
+They form a clot, with the help of proteins, such as fibrin, and electrolytes, such as calcium.

+- 3. White blood cells (WBCs) are cells that fight infections.
+The several types of WBCs include: - Neutrophils and monocytes.
+These are "phagocytes" (eating cells) that ingest and destroy bacteria and fungi.
+Unlike red blood cells and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - Eosinophils and basophils.
 These WBCs respond to allergens or parasites. - Lymphocytes.
-These WBCs, found mostly in the lymph nodes, spleen and lymphatic channels, are a key part of the immune system.
+WBCs found mostly in the lymph nodes, spleen and lymphatic channels, lymphocytes are a key part of the immune system.
 Some enter the bloodstream.
-There are three major types of lymphocytes: - T lymphocytes (T cells) - B lymphocytes (B cells) - Natural killer cells (NK cells)
+There are three major types of lymphocytes: - T lymphocytes (T cells) - B lymphocytes (B cells) - Natural killer (NK cells)

-Bone Marrow.
 In healthy people, stem cells in the bone marrow produce new blood cells continuously.
 When blood cells are fully developed, they enter the bloodstream as it passes through the bone marrow and then circulates throughout the body.

 In babies, all bones have active marrow.
-By the time a person reaches young adulthood, the bones of the hands, feet, arms and legs no longer have blood-forming bone marrow.
-In adults, marrow is only found in the spine (vertebrae), hip and shoulder bones, ribs, breastbone and skull.
+By the time a person reaches young adulthood, the bones of the hands, feet, arms and legs no longer have blood-forming marrow.
+In adults, bone marrow is only found in the spine (vertebrae), hip and shoulder bones, ribs, breastbone and skull.

-Hematopoietic stem cells are found in the marrow and have the ability to form the different mature blood cells found in circulation.
-These stem cells are important because they can be used for transplants.
-Some stem cells enter the bloodstream and circulate.
-Doctors know how to stimulate the growth of these cells in the marrow and make them migrate into the bloodstream.
+Hematopoietic stem cells are found in the bone marrow.
+These stem cells are important because they can be transplanted.
+Some stem cells enter the bloodstream and circulate; there are not enough of them to be counted in standard blood tests.
+Doctors know how to stimulate the growth of these cells in the bone marrow and have them migrate into the bloodstream.
 Then a special technique called "apheresis" is used to separate them from the circulating blood so they can be collected and stored.
-Stem cells from the placenta and the umbilical cord of a newborn infant can also be harvested and used for future transplantation.
+Stem cells from the placenta and the umbilical cord of a newborn infant can be collected and stored for future use in transplantation.